hyunkael/MyPortfolio/about.md

 ## Course Progress

 This portfolio serves as a living document of my progress through the Deep Learning course.
-As I complete new laboratories, exercises, and projects, they will be added here with full documentation and reflections.
+As I complete new laboratories, blog posts, and projects, they will be added here with full documentation and reflections.

 ```{admonition} Current Focus
 :class: note